openhie/facility-recon/docs/source/dev/docs.md

 # How to Build and Update Documentation

-These docs are hosted in readthedocs.io.
-The documentation is built using Sphinx with markdown support enabled.
+These docs are hosted at https://readthedocs.io.
+The documentation is built using Sphinx with Markdown support enabled.
 In order to translate, the documentation must first be in the base (English) language.
 Upon a successful build, the translatable files (.pot) are then pushed to [Transifex](https://www.transifex.com/).
 The pot files must be synchronized with Transifex for editors to use them.

 ## Update Sources for Translation